-- Position: Assistant Professor, School of Health Sciences
+- Position: Associate Professor, School of Health Sciences

 - Campus Address: Health Professions Building 1175

 - Area(s) of Expertise: Obesity, Insulin Resistance, Exercise Physiology

 - HSC 220: Basic Principles of Health Fitness

 - HSC/PES 308: Physiology of Sport and Exercise

 - HSC 547: Health Risk Identification and Management

 - HSC 550: Stress Test Administration

 - HSC 634: Experimental Design in Exercise Science

 Degrees and Universities:B.S., Eastern Michigan University (2004), Psychology